Listening Below the Surface of the Words

 I often observe how people listen -- or do not listen -- to each other.
 Listening is an underrated and underdeveloped skill, yet the most important skill in healthy interactions.
 In a society that emphasizes outward actions, people sometimes forget the value of the inner process.

 The words you say are not nearly as important as the consciousness from which you speak.
 Compassion is a consciousness which is received more deeply than the accompanying words.
 Phrases are easier to teach than compassion; however, it is the compassion that is most important to learn to embody.
 When you do, the words follow naturally and are appropriate.

-Have a question for Jeanie?
-Ask or leave a comment below!
+Have a question for Jeanie or want to leave a comment?